anukarthika-github/audio-text-text-transcriber/README.md

 # audio-text-text-transcriber
-This project transcribes Live Audio to Text using Natural Language Processing libraries like NLTK, Gensim, Core NLP.
+This project transcribes live or recorded Audio to Text using Natural Language Processing libraries like NLTK, Gensim, Core NLP.